 It’s none of the above.

-The biggest asset of your practice is your RELATIONSHIP with patients and referral sources.
+The biggest asset of your physical therapy business is your RELATIONSHIP with patients and referral sources.

 Here’s the old school view on relationships:

 – They are built over a period of time